Where is Our Compassion?

 Infertility has become so common that 42% of American adults say they have used, or know someone who has used, fertility treatments.

-Tragically, thousands of Alabamans have now lost the hope of becoming parents after the Alabama Supreme Court ruled that all frozen IVF embryos must be treated as living children, which effectively banned the treatment across the state.
+In March 2024, thousands of Alabamans lost the hope of becoming parents after the Alabama Supreme Court ruled that all frozen IVF embryos must be treated as living children, which effectively banned the treatment across the state.

 Within hours of the decision, University of Alabama at Birmingham (UAB), the largest hospital in the state, suspended its IVF program to avoid possible criminal prosecution for following the standard of care for IVF treatments—even for couples already undergoing treatment.
-Now these couples, who have invested tens of thousands of dollars to become parents, won’t even get the chance to complete the treatment and become pregnant.
+These couples, who had invested tens of thousands of dollars to become parents, didn’t get the chance to complete the treatment and become pregnant.

-Couples are scrambling.
 Once treatment has started, the fertile window is very small and finding another clinic to continue treatment out-of-state is daunting, if not entirely impossible in such little time with no notice.
-Many have already invested all of their savings into the treatment, with no money left to relocate.
+Many had already invested all of their savings into the treatment, with no money left to relocate.
 There are no answers to console them or their tremendous loss.

 How IVF Works